FoodyFood/dash-login-page/README.md

 This adds a user database and login page on front of your Dash app.

-You can import users from a csv file, or create them in the app itself using an admin user and going to the `/create` page.
+You can import users from a csv file, or create them in the app itself by signing in as an admin user and going to the `/create` page.

 ## What Does It Look Like